2022 United States House of Representatives elections in New York: District 4

 The 4th district is based on the South Shore of Nassau County and is entirely within the town of Hempstead.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+5 and voted for Joe Biden by 15 points in 2020.
-The incumbent is Democrat Kathleen Rice, who was reelected with 56.1% of the vote in 2020.
-On February 15, 2022, Rice announced that she will retire at the end of her term.
+It had a PVI of D+5 and voted for Joe Biden by 15 points in 2020.
+The incumbent was Democrat Kathleen Rice, who was reelected with 56.1% of the vote in 2020.
+On February 15, 2022, Rice announced that she would retire at the end of her term.